carpentries-incubator/lc-litsearchr/_episodes/06-search-term-selection-with-litsearchr.md

 ## Exercise: Develop a naive search

 Working either alone or in small groups of 2-3, learners should take 10 minutes to develop a naive search either for a project they are working on, or one of the options below that is most closely matched to their expertise.
+Start by identifying the PICO (or one of its variants, such as PICOTS or PECO) components of the question and then generate all of the most precise synonyms.
+For example, if working with the second option below, learners will likely opt for PECO and will identify the population as adolescents, exposure as alcohol advertising, and the outcome as alcohol use, but not include a comparator in the search terms.

 The topics listed below come from published systematic reviews that we will use throughout the lesson to identify terms, and later, to check the performance of different search strings (Part 08 -- Test a search strategy with litsearchr).
 We encourage learners to stick with the same topic throughout the lesson because it will make the connections between parts more apparent, and, if learners choose one of the options below, they can contribute data to a project testing the sensitivity of litsearchr to different decisions made by different groups of learners (completely optional).
+These particular systematic reviews were chosen because they are open access, represent several disciplines, and the topics are of general public interest.

 Are current management recommendations for saproxylic invertebrates effective?
 A systematic review